sap-tutorials/abap-core-development/tutorials/abap-env-ddls-extend/abap-env-ddls-extend.md

 ### Case 2.3 - Extend the Extensible Data Source

-Follow the same steps as in "Step 7: Case 2.1: Extend the Extension Data Source" for the extensible data definition.
+Follow the same steps as in **Step 7: Case 2.2 - Extend the Extension Data Source** for the extensible data definition.

 1. Right-click the interface data definition `I_SALESORDER` in the navigation tree and choose **New Data Definition** from its context menu.